hci-lab-um/heuristics-for-test-tool-design/H09-What-risks-are-associated-with-those-workflows.md

 -	Risks associated with the systems/products under test that the tool will be used with - does the tool itself need to meet requirements because of the domain it will be used in?
 -	Risks to society, the environment.

+Think about risks to the projects, workflows, progress - mitigated or increased by the tool?:
+-	Risks to quality.
+-	Risks to time scales.
+-	Risks to budget.

+Consider revisiting this heuristic again once you are close to a decision; have risks increased or decreased as a result of the decison about the tool?
+-	Risks mitigated by the tool.
+-	Risks increased by the tool.

 Key questions to ask yourself:

 - Have you considered how the tool mitigates or creates different types of risk: